piratesofsi/deployhub/README.md

 }
 ```

-The deployment ID is used to identify the deployment throughout the pipeline.
+The deployment ID is used throughout the deployment pipeline to identify a specific deployment.

----

-### Check Deployment Status
+### Deployment Status

 ```http
 GET /status?id=<deployment-id>